 Watch this video for some more great candle fire safety facts and tips:

 How Do You Put Out A Wax Fire?

 If you need to put out a candle, you should use a candle snuffer.
 This is a device designed to safely extinguish a candle without spraying hot wax everywhere.
 This is designed to cut off the oxygen supply and put out the candle safely and quickly.

 If the wax does catch fire, don’t use water to try and extinguish the flames.
-The candle wax will have melted and throwing water on it is likely to send hot lumps of wax flying everywhere.
-It’s best to treat it like an oil fire – smother it with a fire blanket or use a fire extinguisher suitable for use on a cooking oil fire.
+The candle wax will have melted and thrown water on it is likely to send hot lumps of wax flying everywhere.
+It’s best to treat it as an oil fire – smother it with a fire blanket or use a fire extinguisher suitable for use on a cooking oil fire.

 Is It OK To Leave A Candle On Overnight?

-It just takes an odd draft, a pet, or other minor incident to send a lit candle flying and for a fire to start.
+It just takes an odd draft, a pet, or another minor incident to send a lit candle flying and for a fire to start.